Baseball lands seven 2018 signees

-During the 2015 season, he guided the pitching staff to a 3.89 team ERA, helping lead the Panthers to a Conference USA Tournament Championship and its first regional win since 2001 (Coral Cables Regional).
+During the 2015 season at Florida International, he guided the pitching staff to a 3.89 team ERA, helping lead the Panthers to a Conference USA Tournament Championship and its first regional win since 2001 (Coral

 The Panthers pitching staff was dominant from a national perspective as well.
 Their team ERA ranked fifth nationally, while the record-setting 14 shutouts ranked third nationally.
 Peraza's work in his first season with FIU earned him a finalist spot for the inaugural C-USA Assistant Coach of the Year award.

-Prior to joining the Matadors, Peraza spent the summer of 2012 as the pitching coach for the Santa Barbara Foresters, a summer-collegiate team.
+Prior to joining the Matadors, Peraza spent the summer of 2012 as the pitching coach for the Santa Barbara Foresters, a summer collegiate team.
 During his stint with the Foresters, Santa Barbara defeated the Seattle Studs to capture the 2012 National Baseball Congress (NBC) World Series title.
-Peraza's pitching staff produced an ERA of 2.41 with 570 strikeouts and only 173 walks.
+Peraza's pitching staff produced an ERA of 2.41 with 570 strikeouts against only 173 walks.

 Peraza's previous five seasons came at Cal State Los Angeles where he served as the Head Assistant Coach and Recruiting Coordinator.
 Peraza's stint with the Golden Eagle baseball program began in October 2007.
-While there he handled the Golden Eagle pitching staff, assisted with all game planning, scouting, film, administration and travel.
-In total, Cal State L.A. produced two conference Pitcher of the Year winners during Peraza's time with program.
+While there, he handled the Golden Eagle pitching staff, assisted with all game planning, scouting, film, administration

-Prior to his time at Cal State L.A., Peraza was the head assistant coach and recruiting coordinator at Eastern Oklahoma State College for the 2007 season.
+Before his time at Cal State L.A., Peraza was the head assistant coach and recruiting coordinator at Eastern Oklahoma State College for the 2007 season.
 During his time with the Mountaineers, Peraza handled all aspects of recruiting and scholarships awarded.
-He additionally oversaw the pitching staff, which produced the 2007 conference Pitcher of the Year.
+He additionally oversaw the pitching staff, which produced the 2007 Conference Pitcher of the Year.
 Peraza was also in charge of the strength and conditioning programs for the Mountaineer baseball team.

 Peraza's collegiate pitching career began at El Camino Community College from 1998-2000, where he sits in the record books for the program's most saves.
 He then attended San Francisco State University in 2001, where he was a Second Team All-Conference Selection.
 As the Saturday starter, he led the team in wins, ERA, strikeouts and complete games.
 Peraza then transferred over to San Diego State University in 2002, pitching out of the bullpen for head coach Jim Dietz and Mountain West champion Aztecs.

-Peraza graduated for San Diego State in 2002.
-He is married (Nevada) and has two sons: Cy Marshall, 3, and Ace Samuel, 1.
+Peraza graduated from SDSU in 2002.
+He is married to Nevada, and they have two sons: Cy Marshall and Ace Samuel.